 Information sheet will be mailed with runner's bib.

-Additional information about Security and Safety is also posted below.
+Additional information about Security and Safety will also posted below.
 This information page will be updated as changes and security issues warrant.
 Keep checking back.

 PARKING is limited - arrive early • streets east of Third avenue will be closed @ 7:30am to parking.
 Note that Ocean Avenue at the start and finish areas will be closed to traffic on race morning.
 DO NOT ATTEMPT TO DRIVE INTO THIS AREA!
 Please observe Spring Lake’s parking ordinances.
 There will be NO parking along the entire course - all cars parked on the course WILL BE TOWED.

-Your race number bib is enclosed.
+Your race number bib will be / was mailed in early May 2022 to the address listed on your registration.
 It MUST be pinned to the front of your shirt on race day.
 Your timing tag (B-Tag) is also affixed to the back of the race number.
 Do not remove the tag.
 Be sure your race bib is clearly visible on the front of the torso (not covered), unaltered and unmodified (do not fold or wrinkle), and pinned in all four corners.
 You must wear your race bib and B-Tag or you will not be scored or receive an accurate time.
 Be sure to bring bib number to the race.
 If lost, bring a copy of your registration confirmation e-mail.
 Transfer information can be found on the race website: using another person’s bib number without a formal transfer will result in both runners being banned from future events.

 Shirts must be picked up by 10:30 am race day – no mailings.